Fort Chambers / Poor Farm Site Planning

 Chief Niwot’s observation

-by Decolonizationisnotametaphor, 4 months ago
+by Decolonizationisnotametaphor, about 1 year ago

 Chief Niwot is often attributed for placing a “curse” on the Boulder valley.
 This is a long-standing misinterpretation of his words, which coupled with some exotic sense of “Indian magic” has become something that white people have often attributed to their return to or inability to leave this area.
 I heard it often as I grew up in Boulder.